fxi/AccessMod_r.walk/README.md

 # r.walk.accessmod
+---

+[NOTE]
+This repository is archived, as it was merged into the main [repo](https://github.com/unige-geohealth/accessmod/tree/main/docker/alpine_base/modules/r.walk.accessmod) and remain there for publictions references.

+---

 This is an attempt to modify GRASS gis `r.walk` to accept other anisotropic formulas : tobler hiking function and bicycle function.
 This is an early experimental work.